Barbara Washburn

-Barbara Washburn (November 10, 1914 – September 25, 2014) was an American mountaineer.
+Barbara Washburn (née Polk) (November 10, 1914 – September 25, 2014) was an American mountaineer.
 She became the first woman to climb Denali (Mount McKinley) on June 6, 1947.
 She was the wife and climbing partner of mountaineer and scientist Bradford Washburn.

 Early life

 Barbara Washburn, née Polk, grew up in the Boston-area suburb of West Roxbury, Massachusetts.
 She attended the Boston Girls Latin School and graduated from Smith College.
 As a young woman, she took courses at Harvard University and worked as a secretary for Bradford Washburn, then the director of the New England Museum of Natural History (now the Boston Museum of Science).
 When the Washburns announced their engagement, Barbara Washburn resigned from her job at the museum.
 They married on April 27, 1940, honeymooned in New Hampshire, then spent the summer on an Alaskan expedition.